FuelLabs/sway/docs/src/introduction/index.md

 # Introduction

-To get started with Forc and Sway start contract development, install the Sway toolchain and Fuel full node and set up your first project.
+To get started with Forc and Sway smart contract development, install the Sway toolchain and Fuel full node and set up your first project.

 - [Installation](./installation.md)
 - [Getting Started](./overview.md)